JPVercosa/github-slideshow/_posts/0000-01-02-JPVercosa.md

 ---
 layout: slide
-title: "Welcome to my GitHub Lab Slide Show"
+title: "Welcome to: "
 ---
+## GitHub Lab Slide SHow
 This is a simple project, to learn more about GitHub.
 <br>
 Try it yourself: [GitHub Lab - Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github)